Pottarr/SE17-Pre-Rust-Session/README.md

 # SE17 Pre Rust Session

+> [!Note]
-> This course is made to be an introduction to the Rust Programming
-> Language and the guideline of the Elementary System Programming Class
-> in Year 1 of Software Engineering Major, KMITL.
+> This course is made to be an introduction to the Rust Programming Language and the guideline of the Elementary System Programming Class in Year 1 of Software Engineering Major, KMITL.

 ## Topics